-Yes, Mount French Immersion Program is modeled after the Provincial Public High School requirements of one (1) French Language and one (1) Social Studies per academic year, for a total of eight (8) French Language courses from grades 9-12.
+Yes, Mount French Immersion Program allows Junior high students to take one year-long French Immersion language course.
+We currently only accommodate students in Early French Immersion.
+Our High-School French Immersion Program is modeled after the Provincial Public High School requirements of one (1) French Language and one (1) Social Studies per academic year, for a total of eight (8) French Language courses from grades 9-12.
 All French Immersion students are encouraged to write the DELF Certification exam upon graduation.

 Do you offer the IB Program?